Last updated: Sept 2019

-After my recent trip to Spain, many of you have written to me to ask questions like what’s the best time to visit the country, and whether it’s really possible for a vegetarian to survive without eating supermarket food.
+After my recent trip to Spain, many of you have written to me to ask questions like “what’s the best time to visit the country”, “is travelling to Spain in March a good idea?” and “is it really possible for a vegetarian to survive in Spain?”
 I’ve written travel tips for a first trip to Europe before, but I thought it would be a good idea to dig specifically into Spain this time.
 So here goes, ten travel tips to make your

 life travel planning to Spain simpler:

 1. What’s the best time to go to Spain?